Blackfriars Bridge: In popular culture

 A Bailey bridge constructed over the River Rhine at Rees, Germany, in 1945 by the Royal Canadian Engineers (R.C.E.) was named "Blackfriars Bridge", and, at 558 m (1814 ft) including the ramps at each end, was the longest Bailey bridge then constructed.

 In Neil Gaiman's Neverwhere, "Blackfriars Bridge" was named as the home of an unknown order of monks who held the key to an angelic prison.
 The bridge is also featured in the lyrics of the song "The Resurrectionist" by the Pet Shop Boys.

 In Louis A. Meyer's Bloody Jack: Being An Account of the Curious Adventures of Mary "Jacky" Faber, Ship's Boy, Jacky is introduced as an orphan in early 19th-century London who lives with her orphan gang under Blackfriars Bridge.

 The bridge appears during the opening sequence of the film Happy-Go-Lucky, where the main character rides across it on a bicycle.
 In the 1998 spy film The Avengers, the bridge is destroyed by a tornado caused by a weather-changing machine built by a mad scientist when he causes a hurricane over London.

-The bridge is also cited in several Italian songs referring to the death of Roberto Calvi: "Via Italia" by Gang and "Nostra signora dei depistati" by Modena City Ramblers.

 The bridge was featured in the film Harry Potter and the Order of the Phoenix (2007).
 The Order of the Phoenix passes under it on their flight from number four, Privet Drive to Grimmauld Place.

 In Terry Gilliam's The Imaginarium of Doctor Parnassus (2009), Heath Ledger's character Tony is found hanging under the Blackfriars Bridge, described by Terry Gilliam as "an homage to Roberto Calvi".

 In Cassandra Clare's book series The Infernal Devices, Tessa Gray and Jem Carstairs meet at the bridge every year from 1878 to 2008 except for 1941 as it was deemed too dangerous due to World War II.
 They also get married there.

-The bridge is mentioned in the song "Addiction" by the band Counterfeit, from their 2017 album "Together We Are Stronger."